lucasBertola/chessEloManager/README.md

 The built files will be in the `dist` directory.

+## 🔄 Automatic Deployment

+The application is automatically deployed to GitHub Pages whenever changes are pushed to the `main` branch.
+This is handled by GitHub Actions.

-## License
+## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## 📫 Contact

+If you have any questions or suggestions, feel free to open an issue or contact the maintainer.